Robust and efficient data-driven predictive control: Simulations

-After tuning the hyperparameters, we proceed to investigate the impact of varying the number of data points $T$ and noise levels $\bar \varepsilon$ in a new simulation.
+After tuning the hyperparameters, we proceed to investigate the impact of varying the number of data points $T$ and noise levels $\bar \varepsilon$ on the closed-loop performance in a new simulation.
 To this end, we consider the same choices for the number of data points as before and, for each such $T$, conducted $100$ simulation experiments using newly collected offline noisy data and new initial conditions.
-The resulting accumulated closed-loop costs, averaged over $100$ experiments, are presented in Figure \ref{fig_cost_vs_N}.
+The resulting accumulated closed-loop costs, averaged over $100$ experiments, are presented in Figure~\ref{fig_cost_vs_N}.
 It can be seen that SLRA-eDDPC outperforms the other schemes when small amounts of data are used.
-This is measured in terms of the accumulated closed-loop cost \eqref{eq:accumulated_cost}, which attains a minimum of around 43.5.
-Notice that when $T=59$ DDPC and SVD-DDPC cannot be implemented, whereas SLRA-eDDPC results in comparable performance to that of DDPC and SVD-DDPC that use $T\geq100$ data points.
+Notice that when $T<71$ DDPC and SVD-DDPC cannot be implemented, whereas SLRA-eDDPC with $T=71$ already achieves comparable performance to that of DDPC and SVD-DDPC that use $T\geq100$ data points.
 When using TSVD, eDDPC achieves good performance with $100$ data points.
 DDPC and SVD-DDPC show similar performance to eDDPC for $T\geq 71$, which is the minimum data length for these schemes.
 As $T$ increases, all schemes show comparable performance.
 The results in Figure~\ref{fig_cost_vs_N} highlight that (i) the SLRA-eDDPC scheme performs well when small number of noisy data is available offline and (ii) the use of SLRA is better suited than TSVD when dealing with noisy data.